 One of the consequences of a divorce is having to separate family assets and consider whether there should be any ongoing financial commitments.
-It is often the trickiest aspect of a marriage breakdown to resolve and the legal principles have to be tailored to each family’s situation.
-Finding the right solution is rarely straightforward, but our advice always is.
+It is often the trickiest aspect of a marriage breakdown to resolve and the resolution has to be tailored to each family’s situation.
+Finding the right solution is rarely straightforward.

-Not all cases involve going to court and it is often possible to reach a settlement without having to issue court proceedings, and even in cases where proceedings are issued, many do not proceed all the way to trial.
+Not all cases involve going to court and it is often possible to reach a settlement without having to issue court proceedings, and even in cases where proceedings are issued, the majority do not proceed all the way to trial.

 However, as marriage breakdown heightens tension and can create mistrust, we aim to find the most appropriate method to reach a resolution.
-That does not necessarily mean litigation and may involve mediation, negotiation or collaborative law.
-We will endeavour to reach an early settlement, but whether matters are resolved quickly or take longer, we provide advice, guidance and support every step of the way.
+That does not necessarily mean litigation and may involve alternative methods of dispute resolution.
+Sometimes an early settlement can be reached, but that is not always possible where finances are complex and need to be investigated, or people have entrenched views.
+Whether matters are resolved quickly or take longer, we provide advice, guidance and support every step of the way.

 How We Can Help

-- Consider with you when the time is appropriate to issue an application for a financial Order;
+- Consider with you whether to issue a court application.

-- Represent you in the substantive proceedings from commencement through to trial
+- Represent you in the court proceedings from commencement through to trial.

 For initial advice or to arrange a meeting with one of our team, please email firstname.lastname@example.org or contact 020 7631 4141 and ask to speak to our Family team.